094459/newsletter-oss-projects/README.md

 [beta9](https://aws-oss.beachgeek.co.uk/3xu) is a self-hosted serverless framework that you can run in your AWS account.
 Think of AWS Lambda, but with GPUs and a Python-first developer experience.
 You can run workloads that instantly scale up to thousands of GPU containers running in parallel.
 The instances scale down automatically after each workload.
 You can also do things like deploy web endpoints, run task queues, and mount storage volumes for accessing large datasets.
 If you already have an EKS cluster, you can install Beta9 with a Helm chart.
 We think this would be a great way to save money on EC2 GPU resources while also getting a magical Python-first developer experience.
 If you have feedback or feature ideas, the maintainers would like to hear them.  (#199)

+**bluesky-pds-cdk**

+[bluesky-pds-cdk](https://aws-oss.beachgeek.co.uk/47x) if you are looking to deploy a self-hosted a fully containerized, serverless Bluesky Personal Data Server (PDS) on AWS, then this is the repo for you.
+It provides an opinionated AWS CDK construct that makes deploying this on AWS a breeze. (#206)

 **csr-builder-for-kms**

 [csr-builder-for-kms](https://aws-oss.beachgeek.co.uk/40h) provides a Python library for creating and signing X.509 certificate signing requests (CSRs) with KMS Keys. (#201)